pritiranjan-01/global-weather-service-backend-springboot/README.md

 ## License & contact

-Repository owner: [Pritiranjan Mohanty](https://github.com/pritiranjan-01)
+Repository owner: [Pritiranjan Mohanty](https://github.com/pritiranjan-01) This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/pritiranjan-01/Client-Weather-Management-REST-API/blob/main/LICENSE) file for details.

 Acknowledgements
 - Built using Spring Boot and Spring ecosystem libraries (see `pom.xml` for details).